Golden-Repair/bashrc-startpage/README.md

 the "ls" command can list contents of an absolute path or a relative path in the subdirectory of the current location

+You can open a link simply by tiping its name as a command.
+Currently you can type the name of any link in any directory.
+I might have to restrict link names to names that are not used as a command in order to prevent interference.

 Commands supported:
 Touch [name] [url] (create link in current dir)